What are intrauterine adhesions / Asherman syndrome?

 I was told that I would not be able to have children again.
 But since the operation and the insertion of the Womed Leaf, my periods have returned to the way they were before and I can have a spontaneous pregnancy.
 I am so happy and grateful to have benefited from this innovation.

-I want to benefit from Womed Leaf and participate to the clinical trial
+I want to benefit from Womed Leaf

 CHU Bicêtre (Paris)

 Hopital La Conception (Marseille)